OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 For this experiment, we'll build on what we did with the slide switch.
 This time, let's use the button as the trigger instead of constantly polling the switch!

 We'll be making a circuit with an LED controlled by a **push button**.
 When the button is pressed, the LED will turn on for 10 seconds, then turn off.
+Then we'll modify the circuit to connect the push button to **the Omega** and control it via software instead.

 ### Push Buttons